 Introduction

 After fire, especially in severe crown fires and in grassland fires, the ash and the remaining vegetation cover on the soil surface are the main protection against erosion agents.
 The wash of the ash depends on the rainfall characteristics and the ash properties (Cerdà and Doerr, 2008).
 The characteristics of the ash depend upon the plant species burned, amount of biomass, fuel moisture content, temperature and residence time of the flames (Ulery et al. 1993; Úbeda et al. 2009; Pereira et al. 2009).
-Also, it is widely recognized that ash is an important source of nutrients for post-fire ecosystem recuperation (Mataix-Solera et al. 2009).
-Ash is an important source of Calcium, Magnesium and Potassium, but also of some micro-nutrients that could act like contaminants such as Aluminium, Manganese, Iron and Zinc (Pereira et al. 2010).
 Ash plays an important role in post-fire runoff and erosion.
 Some studies have shown that ash can enhance runoff and erosion by sealing the soil surface (Gabet and Sternberg, 2008; Onda et al. 2009), or decrease runoff as result of water storage (Cerdà and Doerr, 2008; Woods and Balfour, 2008; Zavala et al. 2009), or both (Woods and Balfour, 2010).
 For example, Woods and Balfour (2010) observed that a <1cm ash layer overlying a coarse soil led to clogging of the larger pores, enhancing the runoff response in relation to pre-fire conditions.
 On the other hand, the same ash overlying a fine textured soil did not have any effect on pore clogging.
 Cerdà (1998a) found that the infiltration rates of recently fire-affected soils were high due to the protective cover of the ash.
 These authors observed that ash layer water storage increased with ash thickness and that this storage likely prevented or reduced runoff.
-Little is known about the effects of ash thickness on the nutrients in runoff, however Bodí et al. (2011a) did not find any differences between the nutrient flux in runoff from ash with ash depths of 5, 15 and 30 mm, which means that the runoff is easily saturated with cations.